AccioWorkAI/cocreate-pitch-2026/event-info.latest.md

 ### 0-to-1 Startup Track

-Audience: Founders using AccioWork to bring raw ideas to life.
+Audience: Founders using Accio Work to bring raw ideas to life.

 Best for:
 - Raw product ideas
 - Idea or concept-stage founders
 - Prototype or MVP builders
-- Early founders building with AccioWork
+- Early founders building with Accio Work

 Tips:
-- Emphasize the problem insight, originality of the concept, planned product path, and how AccioWork helps move from idea to product.
+- Emphasize the problem insight, originality of the concept, planned product path, and how Accio Work helps move from idea to product.
 - If traction is limited, strengthen clarity of vision, customer pain, prototype progress, and learning speed.

 ### Students Track